openharmony/docs/en/application-dev/quick-start/arkts-style.md

     Column({ space: 10 }) {
       // Use the \@Styles decorated method defined outside a component declaration.
       Text('FancyA')
-        .globalFancy ()
+        .globalFancy()
         .fontSize(30)
-      // Use the @Styles decorated method defined in a component declaration.
+      // Use the @Styles decorated method defined inside a component declaration.
       Text('FancyB')
         .fancy()
         .fontSize(30)